 In some cases, you can produce professional-quality results, but it will take you far longer than it should.

-The CC Photography plan bundles together Photoshop (including the iPad version), Lightroom, 20 GB of online storage, technical support, access to Adobe Fonts, and regular app updates – and if you’re making money from your image editing, the subscription price counts as a business expense.
+The CC Photography plan bundles together Photoshop (including the iPad version), Lightroom, 1 TB of online storage, technical support, access to Adobe Fonts, and regular app updates – and if you’re making money from your image editing, the subscription price counts as a business expense.

 The amount of money that you’ll save by using free software will be immediately counterbalanced by the extra time and effort that you’ll spend recreating essential features and processes available in just a few clicks when using professional software.